pavan-uppari/sde_sheet/docs/linked_list_and_arrays/linked_list_and_arrays.md

 ## Remove duplicates from sorted array

-**Problem Statement**: Given an integer array sorted in non-decreasing order, remove the duplicates in place such that each unique element appears only once.
+**❓**: Given an integer array sorted in non-decreasing order, remove the duplicates in place such that each unique element appears only once.
 The relative order of the elements should be kept the same.<br>
-**Algorithm**:<br>
+**🧠**:<br>
 1. Use a curr pointer.
 Till curr pointer elements are correct<br>
 2. Iterate through array and find whether current elements is same as previous.
 If not, put that value in curr pointer and increase curr pointer value<br>
 3. The required length is till curr<br>